Pope County Militia War: Deaths of Captain Herriott and Sheriff Dodson

 The contested election case for Pope County Sheriff between Elisha Dodson and A. S. Fowler was heard at the county courthouse in Dover on February 19, 1873, by Judge Brown, who determined he didn't have jurisdiction to decide the case.

 Following the hearing, during a physical altercation between Captain George Herriott and John Hale, initiated by Hale, Herriot was shot and killed by an unidentified third party.
 Herriott, who had been in Pope County with the state guards during voter registration and the general election, was at the hearing as a witness.

 Dodson and Fowler, along with others, had departed for Perry Station where they were to catch a train for Little Rock early on the morning of February 20.
 As Dodson boarded the train, he was mortally wounded by someone shooting from below the platform.

 The killings of Herriott and Dodson and the state of affairs in Pope County were the subject of discussion and resolutions in both houses of the General Assembly on February 20, 1873, after it was learned that Dodson had been shot that morning.

 Related Information

 Martial Law

-While Governor Hadley threatened to institute martial law and despite attempts from Sheriff Dodson and County Clerk Hickox to get the county placed under martial law, it was never delclared.
+While Governor Hadley threatened to institute martial law and despite attempts from Sheriff Dodson and County Clerk Hickox to get the county placed under martial law, it was never declared.
 Major General Upham was given the authority to call state guards and enrolled militia into service to aid the local civil authorities in executing state laws, but that authority fell far short of a declaration of martial law.